lechium/KBDatePicker/README.md

 ## Feature Requests

 Feel free to request features if you think i've overlooked anything!
-The only thing that is not an option is a Swift or SwiftUI re-write, I will never even CONSIDER that, so please don't ask!
-Thank you.
+I am considering re-writing this in Swift, but not SwiftUI.
+Will probably take a while, but it'll be a good exercise.

 ## In Action